briankosw/brainfuck/README.md

 # Instruction
 There's a couple brainfuck scripts in the `brainfuck` directory.
 To run one of the scripts:
 - Python: `python brainfuck.py brainfuck/helloworld.b`
-- Nim: `nim c -d:release brainfuck.nim && ./brainfuck.out brainfuck/helloworld.b`
+- Nim: `nim c -d:release -r brainfuck.nim brainfuck/helloworld.b`

 # Comparision
 Here is a speed comparison between the different implementations when running `brainfuck/mandelbrot.b` on my banged-up MacBook Pro with shitty stickers on it: